KristofferC/OhMyREPL.jl/README.md

 ![repl](https://i.imgur.com/wtR0ASD.png)

+If you like this package please give it a star.
+I like stars.

 **Note:** This is WIP in progress and are many things to fix.
 Issues with clear [MCVE](http://stackoverflow.com/help/mcve) are very welcome.

 ### Installation